cceh/ntg/doc_src/intro.rst

 The program suite consists of:

 1. a web application, and
-2. a set of scripts for setting up the CBGM database.
+2. a set of scripts to manipulate the CBGM database.

 Web Application
 ===============

-The web application consists of a client and an API server.
+The web application consists of a :mod:`web client <client>` and an :mod:`API server <server>`.
 The client runs in the user's browser.
-The API server runs on a CCeH server and can manage multiple databases.
+The API server runs on a dedicated web server.
+It can manage multiple databases.

 .. uml::
    :align: center